feagi/feagi/peripherals/feagi_agent_core/README.md

 # Quick Start:
 You can start with any of the quick start options.
 The easiest and simplest method is to use feagi_agent_webcam, which focuses solely on webcam functionality.
 Once you have installed it using pip3 install feagi_agent_webcam, simply type python3 -m feagi_agent_webcam --ip 127.0.0.1 to run it.

+If you would like to create your own code using the Feagi API and call `feagi_interface` or `retina`, you can use the following code:

+`from feagi_agent import feagi_interface`

+`from feagi_agent import retina`

 # Feagi Agent Packages:
 Currently, we have more than 2 packages: `feagi_agent_webcam`, `feagi_agent_freenove`, and `feagi_agent_mycobot`.
 You can find more packages here: https://github.com/feagi/feagi/tree/feature-mycobot-updated/peripherals
+The requirements for `feagi-agent` can be found here: [feagi-agent requirements](https://github.com/feagi/feagi/blob/staging/peripherals/feagi_agent_core/feagi_agent/requirements.txt)